 All our supplier partners are operating per the specific-guidelines issued, always ensuring the health and safety of guests and staff is the number one priority.
 Please click on each icon below for an overview of some of the sector-specific measures in place during this period.

-IMPORTANT NOTE : Ireland, like the rest of Europe is presently experiencing a 2nd wave of COVID-19 infections.
+IMPORTANT NOTE : Ireland, like a number of other countries in Europe is presently experiencing a 3rd wave of COVID-19 infections.
 To deal with this effectively short term restrictions have been implemented all over the country, including travel, socialising, retail and the hospitality sector.
-These restrictions will run until 01 December.
+These restrictions will run until the 31st January 2021.